 - a) The composition of the ARMC and the number of members is as determined by the Board from time to time, however, members will be senior people from the accounting, legal, risk management, digital, asset management, audit and banking professions.
 All members must be financially literate.
-At least one member must have accounting or related financial expertise. - b) The ARMC is to consist of minimum of three to be specified and no greater than eight members, including a Chair and Deputy Chair, all of whom will be non-executive, and all will be leaders in their field and possess relevant skills and abilities. - c) Membership will be by advertisement or invitation or as otherwise determined by the Board.
+At least one member must have accounting or related financial expertise. - b) The ARMC is to consist of no less than three and no greater than eight members, including a Chair and Deputy Chair, all of whom will be non-executive, and all will be leaders in their field and possess relevant skills and abilities.
+The Chair and at least one other member must be a member of the Board. - c) Membership will be by advertisement or invitation or as otherwise determined by the Board.
 All members (including the Chair and Deputy Chair) will be appointed by the Board. - d) Membership of the ARMC will be disclosed in the Annual Report. - e) Members of the ARMC will not continue in office for a period of three years without submitting themselves for re-election by the Board.
 Any such re-election will take place at the Director's meeting which occurs immediately prior to 30 June in that year (the Relevant Meeting). - f) A member must retire on or before the date of the Relevant Meeting if the member will have held office for a period exceeding nine (9) consecutive years at any point in the following year.
 A member retiring pursuant to this clause shall not be eligible for reelection except pursuant to a special resolution of the Board to that effect. - g) In the event that a member no longer wishes to serve, the member should, where possible, notify the Chair of the ARMC of this with as much notice as possible.